 If you’re anything like me, you like to turn your house into a home and the biggest thing for me is always LIGHT.
 Daylight, sunlight, mood light, lamplight, fairy lights.
 You name it.
 I’m all for it.

 I DREAM of the day of having my own place a drilling a hole in the wall whenever I want.

-Until then, putting up window coverings is something I see as essential when I move into a rental property (assuming there are no nice window furnishing there already!).
+Until then, putting up window coverings is something I see as essential when I move into a rental property (assuming there are no nice window furnishings there already!).
 I don’t like people being able to see in and honestly, I like the option to run out for a towel from the bathroom without the risk of giving the neighbours an eyeful!

-Over the years, I have lived in a wide range of properties, but the main thing is that hubby and I now are deliberately choosing to live in lower cost rentals to save money for our own home deposit.
+Over the years, I have lived in a wide range of properties, but the main thing is that hubby and I now are deliberately choosing to live in lower-cost rentals to save money for our own home deposit.
 This means we are typically living in older rental properties and to be honest some haven’t been updated since the 1970s.
 Yes, cue the brown kitchen, beige floors and yellow walls.
-So I am all about the cost effective, DIY solution that can transform the ugly into something that makes me happy.
+So I am all about the cost-effective, DIY solution that can transform the ugly into something that makes me happy.
 And it needs to make you happy as homes are so much more than four walls!

 Curtains and window coverings are always one of the first tasks I complete once we move in.
-However, buying curtains and rods can add up quite quickly so I have put together what I have learnt from installing curtains in the rental properties I have lived in so far.
+However, buying curtains and rods can add up quite quickly so I have put together what I have learned from installing curtains in the rental properties I have lived in so far.

 This is super simple and great for lightweight, blockout fabrics when you need a dark room (great for babies and young kids!).
 Buy a strip of velcro (or join several together) and stick it to the actual window frame, or if you prefer, just above the window.
 Adhere the opposite side of the velcro to a large piece or panel of fabric.
 Sandwich the velcro together and voila!
 Darkness!